qdread/glmm-workshop-dec2022/install.md

 ## Downloading the example datasets

-The example datasets will be available for download through this website.
+The example datasets will be available for download on this page.
 I will provide a link closer to the date of the course.